 What Outfit for the Religious Ceremony of Communion?

-Of course, if you’re at a service in a contemporary church, anything goes!
+Of course, if you’re at a service in a contemporary church, the dress code is likely more relaxed!
 Though on the whole, if you’re invited to a First Communion, the church is probably more traditional, so no spaghetti straps.

 What Is Appropriate Wear to a Religious Wedding?